-In addition to teaching at Baylor, he is a popular lecturer for groups of caregiving professionals around the United States and Canada and he delivers about 40 keynote presentations and workshops in more thant 25 cities every year.
-His books include Guiding People through Grief (2007), Road to Emmaus (2008), and Do Funerals Matter? (forthcoming, 2013).
-He has also authored more than 100 book chapters, educational pamphlets and journal articles over the last 25 years, including a chapter on African-American celebrity funerals for a forthcoming book in French to be published by University of Quebec Press in the spring of 2013.
+His undergraduate education in the social sciences (sociology, anthropology and geography) as well as his graduate training in practical theology and counseling, adds a unique texture to our program.
+Besides teaching at Baylor, he is a popular lecturer for groups of caregiving professionals around the United States and Canada, delivering about 40 keynote presentations and workshops every year.
+His books include Guiding People through Grief (Compass, 2007) and Road to Emmaus (2008).
+He has also authored more than 100 book chapters, educational pamphlets and journal articles over the last 25 years, including a chapter on African-American celebrity funerals for a forthcoming book to be published by University of Quebec Press.

-Dr. Hoy and his wife, Debbie (Baylor, 1977) make their home in the rural community of Crawford, about 25 miles southwest of Baylor.
-They have two young adult children and they are active in the First Baptist Church of Woodway.
+Dr. Hoy and his wife, Debbie (Baylor, 1977) make their home in the rural community of Crawford, about 25 miles west of Baylor.
+They have two young adult children, and they are active in the First Baptist Church of Woodway.

 - Doctor of Ministry (pastoral counseling), Fuller Theological Seminary.
 [When Sadness Comes to Church: Clergy Continuing Education in Bereavement and End of Life Care] (2005)

-- Masters of Divinity (Pastoral Counseling and Theology), Golden Gate Baptist Theological Seminary (1990)
+- Masters of Divinity (Practical Theology), Golden Gate Baptist Theological Seminary

 - BS (Social Sciences), Louisiana State University; special research in the social and cultural ramifications of death in American society (1984)

-- Lecturer, Graduate Program (Department of Thanatology, School of Arts, Humanities and Letters) Marian University, Fond du Lac, WI (2009-Present).
+- Adjunct Lecturer, Graduate Program (Department of Thanatology, School of Nursing) Marian University, Fond du Lac, WI (2009-Present).
 Teaching assignment includes courses in spirituality and bereavement, community education methodology and the practice of grief counseling.